Digital Sleep Trackers. Are They Worth It?

-Types of Sleep Trackers and What They Detect
+Types of Digital Sleep Trackers and What They Detect

-The most common types of digital sleep trackers are wearable wristbands and smartwatches and standalone systems clipped to a pillow, placed under a mattress or inserted between the bottom bed sheet and the mattress top.
-Both types of trackers gather and store information related to the quality, duration and trends of the user’s sleep.
+The most common digital sleep trackers are wearable wristbands and smartwatches.
+Additionally, there are standalone systems that are clipped to a pillow or are placed on or under the mattress.
+These trackers gather and store information related to the quality, duration and trends of the user’s sleep.

-- Wearable Sleep Trackers contain sensors called accelerometers that monitor the sleeper’s rest/activity cycles, although they’re not entirely accurate.
-When a body lying in bed is still for an extended period of time, the accelerometer might record the lack of movement as time spent sleeping.
-Although the person may actually be asleep, the tracker might interpret nocturnal tossing and turning as awake time.
+These contain sensors, called accelerometers, that monitor the sleeper’s rest and activity cycles.
+However, they’re not always entirely accurate.
+The accelerometer might confuse lack of movement as time spent sleeping.
+So when a body is lying still in bed for a while, it could be recorded as sleep.
+Conversely, the tracker might interpret nocturnal tossing and turning as awake time.

-In addition to sleep cycles, some wearable trackers also monitor the sleeper’s heart and respiratory activity, which change during the four different levels of sleep.
-Most wearable sleep trackers cost between $150 and $250, depending upon the number and types of features they include.
+In addition to sleep cycles, some wearable trackers also monitor the sleeper’s heart and respiratory activity.
+This can change during the four different levels of sleep.
+Most wearable sleep trackers cost between $150 and $250, depending on the number and types of features they include.

 Both wearable and non-wearable sleep trackers monitor each phase of the nightly sleep cycle.
-There are four stages of sleep in each cycle, three of which are Non-Rapid Eye Movement (NREM) phases called quiet sleep and one Rapid Eye Movement (REM) stage known as active sleep.
-Sleep trackers sense and record the amount of time the sleeper spends in each of the four stages, which are:
+There are four stages of sleep in each cycle.
+Three are Non-Rapid Eye Movement (NREM) phases, which called quiet sleep.
+There is also one Rapid Eye Movement (REM) stage, known as active sleep.
+The trackers sense and record the amount of time the sleeper spends in each of the four stages: